-Eleanor Scholz is a San Francisco based artist who specializes in Pyrography.
+Eleanor Scholz is a San Francisco based artist and 2023 MFA candidate at the San Francisco Art Institute, who specializes in Pyrography.
 With a hand tool similar to a soldering iron, Scholz burns intricate illustrations into wood, creating designs that are rich with ornate latticework and meticulous depictions of organic forms.
 Using pattern and the obsessive mark as a vehicle to evoke the sublime, she interlaces intense networks of pattern into natural scenes, meant to reveal the underlying sacredness of the subject matter.
-Scholz's artwork is an act of devotion, and an exploration of her powerful desire to love and protect the irreplaceable.
+Her work explores the inherent vitality and agency in non-human forms, emphasizing the natural world as worthy of equality, reverence, respect and protection.
+With overtones of environmentalism and conservation, Scholz's artwork is an act of devotion, and an exploration of her powerful desire to love and protect the irreplaceable.
 She aims to provoke that same feeling of reverence in others in the hopes of inspiring action and change.

 A lifelong artist, Scholz began wood burning in 2013.
 Her work is influenced by her background in mental healthcare, education, animal care, and her enduring passion for nature and the outdoors.
 As a Bay Area Native, Scholz spent much of her childhood running wild in the California wilderness, and continues to do so as much as possible.
 Her love of the outdoors informs her artwork and pushes her to further explore themes of environmentalism and conservation in her work.